abhishekbansal2312/Mit-high-tech/mit-hightech/README.md

 MIT Hi-Tech Event 2025, presented by Moradabad Institute of Technology, is a collection of five exciting technical events hosted at MIT campus.
 We are committed to bringing students from all branches and years together for an intensive technical showcase where innovation comes to life.
-Participants can engage in various competitions including Algoxpert, Ideathon, Projectathon, Debate & GD, and Technical Presentation while learning and showcasing their skills.
+Participants can engage in various competitions including Codeathon, Ideathon, Projectathon, Debate & GD, and Technical Presentation while learning and showcasing their skills.
 Whether you're a first-time participant or a seasoned competitor, join us to push your creative and technical boundaries in this dynamic event filled with collaboration and learning opportunities.